uqlibrary/technology-training/R/dplyr/dplyr.md

 -   `<=`: smaller or equal

 > Remember: `=` is used to pass on a value to an argument, whereas `==`
 > is used to check for equality.
+Using `=` instead of `==` for a logical
+> statment is one of the most common errors and R will give you a
+> reminder in the console when this happens.

 You can compare any kind of data For example: